Cartman's Silly Hate Crime 2000: Plot

-The third grade girls, led by Lizzy, challenge the boys to a sled race down Phil Collins Hill.
-After the boys accept the challenge, Cartman gets into an argument with Token, because he keeps reminding him about his obesity.
-Cartman threatens to throw a rock at Token's face if he ever calls him fat again.
-Kyle then calls Cartman a "fatass" instead, causing him to throw the rock at Token, giving him a black eye in the process, much to Kyle's shock.
+The third grade girls, led by the arrogant and foul-mouthed Lizzy, challenge the boys to a sled race down Phil Collins Hill.
+After the boys accept the challenge, Cartman gets into an argument with Token because he keeps reminding Cartman about his obesity.
+Cartman threatens to throw a rock at Token's head if he ever calls him fat again.
+Kyle calls Cartman a "fatass" instead, causing Cartman to accidentally throw the rock at Token, giving him a black eye in the process.
 Because Token is African-American, the FBI and the entire media overreacts to the situation.

 Assuming that the rock was thrown because of racism and not provocation, the government tries Cartman in a federal court.
 The prosecution's case, although utterly nonsensical, is accepted by the judge, who wishes to make an example out of Cartman to warn against racists.
 Cartman is convicted of a hate crime and sentenced to juvenile prison until he reaches the age of 21.
 Cartman escapes the courtroom and enlists Kenny and his toy car to try to flee to Mexico, but it goes extremely slow and they eventually fail after it runs out of battery.
 Cartman is taken to prison.